scenarioo/scenarioo/docs/contribute/Developer-Guide.md

     ./gradlew clean test
     ```

-### Releasing scenario-java

-This is documented [here](https://github.com/scenarioo/scenarioo-java/blob/develop/docs/release-new-api.md) in the scenarioo-java project.

 ### Switching to a SNAPSHOT version

 1. Increase the version number in `scenarioo-java/build.gradle` and append `-SNAPSHOT` to the `version` property.